About Grenada: The Spice Isle

 Grenada’s weather is lovely year-round.
 Tempered by the steady and cooling trade winds, the average temperature ranges from 24C/75F to 30C/87F.
 The lowest temperatures occur between November and February.
 Because of Grenada's remarkable topography, the island also experiences climate changes according to altitude.
 At Laluna Resort’s beach, for instance, it will be much warmer than at Grand Etang National Forest.
 Like much of the Caribbean, the driest season is between January and May.
 Even during the rainy season, from June to December, it rarely rains for more than an hour at a time and generally does not do so every day.

 If traveling to Grenada from Miami

 If traveling to Grenada from Canada

 All citizens of the United States, Canada, and Mexico are required to have a passport to enter Grenada.
 No visa is required.
 The same is true for travelers coming from most international destinations.
 Visit VisaHQ to check on the Grenada visa requirements for your country of origin.

 The airport departure tax is $60EC or $22US per person.
 (No credit cards are accepted).
 However, it is usually included in the price of the ticket.

-Seafarers may arrive by private yacht or sailboat, and anchor off our intimate bay, called Portici, only two bays south of our infamous Grand Anse Beach.
+Seafarers may arrive by private yacht or sailboat and anchor off our intimate bay, called Portici, which is only two bays south of Grenada's famous Grand Anse Beach.

-220 Volts, 50 Cycles The Front Office offers adaptors and converters if required.
+Grenada’s power is 220 Volts, 50 Cycles.
+The Laluna Front Office offers adaptors and converters if required.

-Eastern Caribbean Dollars is the local currency in Grenada.
-US dollars are accepted but we highly recommend that you exchange your currency into EC dollars for local purchases.
-This can be done at the Front Office.
+The Eastern Caribbean Dollar (ECD) is the local currency in Grenada.
+US dollars are accepted by most vendors in Grenada, but we highly recommend that you exchange your currency to ECD for local purchases.
+This can be done at the Laluna Front Office.
 US $1.00 equals EC $2.60.